-In addition, Dr. Weinstein manages the Alpha-Tocopherol, Beta-Carotene Cancer Prevention (ATBC) Study, a prospective cohort study that began as a clinical trial.
+Dr. Weinstein manages the Alpha-Tocopherol, Beta-Carotene Cancer Prevention (ATBC) Study, a prospective cohort study that began as a clinical trial.
 Between 1985 and 1988, nearly 30,000 male smokers in southwestern Finland, ages 50-69, were randomized to receive daily supplementation of alpha-tocopherol (vitamin E), beta-carotene, both, or a placebo.
 Supplementation continued for 5–8 years, until 1993.
-Since that time, post-intervention follow-up of the cohort has continued, with yearly mortality and cancer incidence outcome updates.
-The ATBC study serves as an important resource of risk factor data and biospecimens used to study biochemical, nutritional, genetic, and molecular hypotheses relevant to cancer etiology, survival, early detection, and prevention.
+Post-intervention follow-up of the cohort provided yearly mortality and cancer incidence outcome updates.
+The ATBC Study serves as an important resource of risk factor data and biospecimens used to study biochemical, nutritional, genetic, and molecular hypotheses relevant to cancer etiology, survival, early detection, and prevention.

 To request an interview with NCI researchers, contact the NCI Office of Media Relations.